Building a Sling TSi in Connecticut

 As the storm moved on, Our fear turned to disappointment on finding the passing fury had closed Whitman field for the night.
 The staff at the Janesville airport did beyond the best of mortals finding lodgings for everyone for that night.
 For us, we had our lodging gem, a cozy unairconditioned discounted room at a Motel 6, with its sumptuous made-over bomb shelter décor (The cold laminate flooring was particularly welcoming under bare feet).
 It was perfect, even the light was on just like Tom Bodell promised.
 Nothing to do but wait and sleep, under the wretched light.

 At 3 O’clock in the afternoon the next day, Whitman field was declared open.
-We joined the other pilots and planes briskly plying north towards Green lake, where we would join yet hundreds more funneling their way to Whitman via the Fisk arrival.
+We joined the invading swarm of pilots and planes briskly plying north towards Green lake, where we would join yet hundreds more funneling their way to Whitman via the Fisk arrival.
 The drenching rain and blasting wind of the day before were but a memory now, as we negotiated the whole Fisk Arrival process, landing on the yellow dot on runway 36.
 At long last, We were going to have fun, lots of double stuffed, max blast, over the top Ice cream Sundae turbocharged fun.
 And visit our Aunt and Uncle.
 We were absolutely NOT going to build and airplane.
 No Siree.
 That would change.

-We parked next to the Plane Lady and her husband who were building an RV10.
+We parked next to the Plane Lady and her husband Tyler who were building an RV10.
 They were a lovely couple who had flown all the way from Texas in their Cessna 180.
 You can catch a glimpse of our Snoopy’s Group flying club’s N1226F in some of her AirVenture videos.
 At the end of the first day, we saw the little airfoil they had made during a workshop, glinting in the late afternoon sun.
 That was when the seed was planted somewhere in the depths of our basal stems.
 By our third and last day on the grounds, we had migrated through all the other cool flying related stuff to the homebuilts.
 Yessir.
 That was what did it.
 We sat in an RV10, the Interior was a bit spartan, and the control stick was loose, both of which, I suppose, could be easily rectified with some strategically installed cloth and plastic for former, and even more strategic wrenching for the latter.
 And then the Sling TSi.
 Pulled rivets.
 Aggressive styling.
 Slick backed tail.
 A gas sipping Rotax 915si.
-The RV 10 looked, well, rather church lady, albeit at 200 mph.
+The RV 10 looked, well…rather church lady, albeit at 200 mph.
 We also visited the Velocity.
 We should build a Sling TSi.

 Right.
 We developed some strategery.
 We would have to clean up the garage full of squalor…So we cleaned up the squalor.
 ‘Nuff said!
 Well, maybe not: Let’s just say a high-powered leaf blower can be very useful indeed when cleaning out a garage, Blast away my kiddies!

 Next came the more exciting part of the garage make over.
 We have the same storage and work space problem all home owners have.
 At 22 ft by 22 ft, our garage is a wee bit space challenged, even as a 2-car garage.
-We did have one nice advantage. with an expansively helpful benefit from putting an over the garage bonus room in our house, we ended up with 11-foot ceilings in our garage.
+We did have one nice advantage. with the expansively helpful benefit from putting an over the garage bonus room in our house, we ended up with 11-foot ceilings in our garage.
 It puts a nice capitol B in bonus on that one.
-The only thing to do now is colonize the extra space in first world class style.
+The only thing to do now is colonize the extra space in first world style.
 Fortunately, part of the exploitation was already done.
 Not long after we moved in, we installed some heavy duty shelves using custom steel brackets our neighbor made and some 2X10s from River Head Building Supply.
 Awesome!!
 Furthermore, later on we installed an Electric Kayak rack.
 Double Awesome!!

 We set to it.
-First, we cleared 15 years bunk and junk and springs and things off the shelves and stored it safely away in the garbage and other safe places.
+First, we cleared 15 years bunk and junk and springs and things off the shelves and stored it safely away in other safe places.
 We now had a nice spot for the yet to be completed empennage.
 That left the wings.
 For those, we had our Electric Kayak Rack (EKR, This is aviation, we have to have a few acronyms).
 About 4 years ago, we decided to get kayaks.
 I love Kayaks, you only need one paddle instead of two like a row boat, that makes it only half as complicated to operate.
-Its kind of like a jet engine with one power control instead of piston aircraft’s two or three.
+Its kind of like a jet engine (Or a Sling!) with one power control instead of piston aircraft’s two or three.
 Sorry, I digress.

 Now the conversion.
 We kicked the kayaks out to a rack behind the garage, love can be so fleeting.
 We took the 2 pieces of Unistrut from the EKR and a new piece from Granite Electric, and with a couple hours of cutting and grinding later we had nice 4 x 8m frame.
 We covered that with a sheet of ½ inch AC from Riverhead, making a nice light weight but sturdy 4×8 platform.
 The real trick was doing up all the ropes that lifted the Platform.
 We redid the rigging, positioning the sheaves so that the 4 ropes lifted the corners of the platform.
 Once we had the rope reconnected to the winch and platform, we had a brand spanking new ESWS, or Electric Sling Wing Sling!